 - attend any court hearings on your behalf.

-A defense attorney can also raise a legal defense on your behalf and negotiate with a prosecutor to possibly reach a plea deal.
+A defense attorney can also raise a defense on your behalf and negotiate with a prosecutor to possibly reach a plea deal.

 Legal References: